breschmidt182/ecommerceBehindTheScenes/README.md

 SO THAT my company can compete with other e-commerce companies

 # Description
+This application was created so that the e-commerce site could successfully run all of the api routes needed.

 # Acceptance Criteria
 GIVEN a functional Express.js API